mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 22 June 2025

-- The average temperature today is 16.84˚C,
+- The average temperature today is 16.9˚C,
-- With highs of 18.25˚C and lows of 16.49˚C,
+- With highs of 17.94˚C and lows of 16.03˚C,
-- It may feel like 16.64˚C with broken clouds
+- It may feel like 16.71˚C with overcast clouds
-- The wind speed is 6.26m/s and visibility is 10000m
+- The wind speed is 4.92m/s and visibility is 10000m
 - The pressure is 1010hPa and humidity is 79%
 - The sun will rise at 03:48 and set at 20:31